rekhaeshwar/python-prometheus/README.md

 - ConfigMap called query-url-config.
 This contains the queries that the application queries.
 In case we need to add more urls, we can update the configmap and restart deployment.
 - Secret called git-reg-cred which had READ packages token to download docker image from Github.
 - Deployment called query-url.
 This uses the configmap and secret that are created above. configmap is mounted as a volume.
 It also contains readinessProbe to check the container health before it is ready to requests.
 - Service called query-url-service which exposes query-url deployment at port 32000 with internal DNS url(Example: query-url-service.query-url.svc.cluster-domain.example) inside the cluster.
-Service creaion is not required if there is no need to expose the deployment and be removed by commenthing the line ``` kubectl apply -f kubernetes/service.yaml ``` from deploy.sh script.
+Service creaion is not required if there is no need to expose the deployment and be removed by commenting the line ``` kubectl apply -f kubernetes/service.yaml ``` from deploy.sh script.

 When the deployment is complete the resources on k8s cluster should look something like this: